-The annual sojourn of Lord Jagannath, the reigning deity of the universe, one of the most eagerly awaited religio-socio-cultural events in the calendar of the country, the "Ratha Yatra" is going to take place here at Kolkata during July, 2021.
+The annual sojourn of Lord Jagannath, the reigning deity of the universe, one of the most eagerly awaited religio-socio-cultural events in the calendar of the country, the "Ratha Yatra" was taken place here at Kolkata during June, 2023.

 Let us then join hands; not to fathom what mileage we get from this association, but to feel humbled & privileged to associate ourselves with this rich ancient culture, dipped in ethnicity yet having a national ethos.

 All this would not have been possible without YOU and your valued patronage.
 We shall remain ever grateful for your continued support.

 Ratha Yatra, the Festival of Chariots of Shri Jagannath is celebrated every year at Kidderpore, Kolkata, the temple town in West Bengal, on the second (dwitiya) day of Shukla Paksha (waxing cycle of moon) of Ashadh Maas (3rd month in Lunar Calendar).

 The presiding deities of the main temple, Lord Jagannath, Lord Balarama and Goddess Subhadra, with the celestial wheel Sudarshana chakra are taken out from the temple precincts in an elaborate ritual procession to their respective chariots.
 The huge, colourfully decorated chariots, are drawn by multitude of devotees.

 Kolkata Rath Yatra festival is the first festivity of the Monsoon season and usually falls in late June or early July.
 Rathyatra festival of Kolkata, India is dedicated to Jagannath, an avatar of Vishnu.